malramsay64/phd-thesis/05_Crystal_Melting/results.md

 :::

-So have I been using the wrong crystal structure?
+Have I been using the wrong crystal structures?
 Probably not.
 The transition from the structure in @fig:packing_p2_hard to that in @fig:packing_p2_lj can be done by sliding each of the layers,